 - Links to all the lessons can be found on the main page of this site.
 We are aiming for about 30 lessons this year.

 - Each lesson will cover a different topic and will include:

 - An introduction to the topic & tools

 - Examples of how those tools can be used in schools & libraries

 - Resources to explore

-- A short exercise to complete.
+- A choice of learning activities to complete.

 - Participated before?
 You can do new topics or dig deeper into topics you’ve done before.